edibotopic/edibotopic-website/content/blog/2023-10-30-spatial-programming.md

 The spatial nature of the language both eases the cognitive leap to the resultant visualisation but also the creative progression to new rule-sets.
+These are positive features of SpaceTode _as a paper tool_.

-As a paper tool, the chemical equation is not simply a tool for labelling things that already exist in the world, it also allows us to question and imagine how they might be combined.
+Another paper tool — the chemical equation — is not simply a tool for labelling things that already exist in the world, it also allows us to question and imagine how they might be combined.

 Once we acknowledge the existence of the elements carbon, hydrogen and oxygen we can formulate a question as follows: